 - An orientation programme gives information on life within the university, as well as the opportunity to meet fellow students.
-A programme of welcome events during Freshers Week and the academic year are also planned.
+A programme of welcome events during Welcome Week and the academic year are also planned.

 English Language Requirements

 If a student's first language is not English, they will need to provide evidence of their English language abilities.
 A number of English language tests are accepted, which need to have been taken within two years of the course start date.
 The three main tests and their requirements are:

-- IELTS: overall score of 6.0 with no individual component scores of less than 5.5.
+- IELTS: 6.0 overall, with no individual component scoring less than 5.5.

 Accommodation for International Students

 - International students are spread throughout the accommodation, rather than clustered together.

-- Students do not have to move out of their accommodation during vacations: house contracts are for one academic year which include vacations within the academic year.
+- Students do not have to move out of their accommodation during vacations: house contracts are from September to June, with some contracts running September to August for postgraduate students.

 - The university also provides support and guidance to international students looking for private accommodation while studying in the city.